JacquesCarette/Drasil/notes/DrasilProcessingProjectile.md

 #### Mapping

-The generation of the outputs is enabled through two major sub-generators:
+Two major sub-generators enable the production of the outputs:
 1. a rendering of the Scientific Computing Software (SCS) SRS-related knowledge into HTML/LaTeX/JN (_DocRender_), and
 2. a knowledge-extraction transformation alongside user-defined polyfills that